-1. Perform quarterly audits of medical and service records to ensure record entries are appropriate, complete, and legible, and contain all required information such as assessments, progress notes, responsible Provider signatures and recording of services delivered.

-- 2. Establish ongoing mechanisms to monitor Network Provider compliance with the Department's standard for timely access to care and services as specified in this Agreement and take corrective action if there is a failure to comply. - 3.
+- 1. Perform quarterly audits of medical and service records to ensure record entries are appropriate, complete, and legible, and contain all required information such as assessments, progress notes, responsible Provider signatures and recording of services delivered. - 2.
+Establish ongoing mechanisms to monitor Network Provider compliance with the Department's standard for timely access to care and services as specified in this Agreement and take corrective action if there is a failure to comply. - 3.
 Monitor the performance of its Network Providers on an ongoing basis, conducting formal reviews and, if any deficiencies or areas of improvement are identified, take corrective action or require the Network Provider to take corrective action.
-The Contractor is required to monitor all Network Providers at least once every three (3) years. - 4.
-Establish and provide support, including staff and alternative forms of communication, to a committee composed primarily of Participants that will report directly to the Member Advisory Committee on, at a minimum, issues of Participant satisfaction, quality of care, and service delivery. - 5.
-Develop and, after Department approval, implement a plan of Quality Assurance and Improvement that includes the reports specified in Appendix K, which shall be designed to objectively and systematically monitor and evaluate quality and appropriateness of Participant care and identify and resolve problems relating to Participant care.
-The plan of Quality Assurance and Improvement must include a mechanism to detect both underutilization and over- utilization of services and to assess the quality and appropriateness of care furnished to all Participants including those with special health care needs and those that need LTSS.
+The Contractor is required to monitor all Network Providers at least once every three (3) years.

+- 4. Establish and provide support, including staff and alternative forms of communication, to a committee composed primarily of Participants that will report directly to the Member Advisory Committee on, at a minimum, issues of Participant satisfaction, quality of care, and service delivery. - 5.
+Develop and, after Department approval, implement a plan of Ouality Assurance and Improvement that includes the reports specified in Appendix K, which shall be designed to objectively and systematically monitor and evaluate quality and appropriateness of Participant care and identify and resolve problems relating to Participant care.
+The plan of Quality Assurance and Improvement must include a mechanism to detect both under-utilization and over- utilization of services and to assess the quality and appropriateness of care furnished to all Participants including those with special health care needs and those that need LTSS.
 It must also include a system of ongoing assessment, implementation, evaluation, and revision of activities related to overall program administration and service delivery.
 The plan of Quality Assurance and Improvement shall provide for the periodic submission of reports and records to the Contractor's Governing Body and Member Advisory Committee. - 6.
 Meet with the Department on a semi-annual basis (or as the Department otherwise requests) to review the Contractor's performance of all obligations under this Agreement, the development of specific quality goals, the establishment of performance measurement criteria, and discuss other areas the Department deems necessary.
-The Contractor must submit the reports required by Appendix K to the

-Department two (2) weeks before it meets with the Department.

-- B. Quality Management and Utilization Review Committee - 1.
-The Member Advisory Committee shall establish, maintain, and provide support to a Quality Management and Utilization Review Committee, and be accountable to the Governing Body on issues addressed by the Committee. - 2.
+The Contractor must submit the reports required by Appendix K to the Department two (2) weeks before it meets with the Department. - B. Quality Management and Utilization Review Committee - 1.
+The Member Advisory Committee shall establish, maintain, and provide support to a Quality Management and Utilization Review Committee, and be accountable to the Governing Body on issues addressed by the Quality Management and Utilization Review Committee. - 2.
 The Quality Management and Utilization Review Committee shall provide guidance and assistance to support the Contractor in carrying out the following quality management responsibilities: - a.
-Developing mechanisms for collecting and evaluating information, identifying problems, formulating recommendations, disseminating information, implementing corrective actions, and evaluating the effectiveness of action taken; - b.
-Reviewing annually and making recommendations concerning the formulation, revision or implementation of the policies governing the scope of services offered, practice guidelines, medical supervision, ISPs, crisis intervention care, clinical records, personnel qualifications and program evaluation; - c.
-Providing technical advice regarding professional questions and individual service problems; - d.
-Participating in program evaluation including annual evaluation of the Contractor's performance; - e.
-Assisting in maintaining liaison with professional groups and health providers in the community; - f.
-Participating in the development and ongoing review of written policies, procedures, and standards of patient care and quality management;
+Developing mechanisms for collecting and evaluating information, identifying problems, formulating recommendations, disseminating information, implementing corrective actions, and evaluating the effectiveness of actions taken;